janpstrunn/pass-otp/README.md

   ls, list                 List all stored OTPs in a tree format out, output, stdout [-a] <pass-name>
                            Print OTP to stdout
-  rm, remove [-f] <pass-name>
+  recuva <pass-name>       Use nano to manage recovery keys rm, remove [-f] <pass-name>
                            Remove a OTP entry
   version                  Display the current version number